 - Abdominal Aortic Aneurysm (AAA) refers to the localized enlargement of the largest artery in the abdominal cavity known as the abdominal aorta.

-- In the case of Abdominal Aortic Aneurysm, abdominal aorta becomes abnormally enlarged to a diameter of more than 3cm, or 50% larger than its normal size.
+- In the case of the Abdominal Aortic Aneurysm, the abdominal aorta becomes abnormally enlarged to a diameter of more than 3cm, or 50% larger than its normal size.

-- Due to Abdominal Aortic Aneurysm, abdominal aorta often ruptures, if not treated at the proper time, and cause internal bleeding.
+- Due to the Abdominal Aortic Aneurysm, the abdominal aorta often ruptures, if not treated at the proper time, and causes internal bleeding.

-- Albert Einstein previously experienced such problem in 1948, however, surgeon Rudolph Nissen reinforced it surgically.
+- Albert Einstein previously experienced such a problem in 1948, however, surgeon Rudolph Nissen reinforced it surgically.

 - Before his death he refused to do surgery again, saying, “I want to go when I want.
 It is tasteless to prolong life artificially.
 I have done my share; it is time to go.
 I will do it elegantly”.

 How Old Was Einstein When He Died – Albert Einstein Age At Death

 - At the time of death, Albert Einstein was 76 years old.

 - The most popular books for kids about Albert Einstein are :

 - “Albert Einstein and Relativity for Kids: His Life and Ideas with 21 Activities and Thought Experiments” by Jerome Pohlen

 - “Who Was Albert Einstein?” by Jess Brallier